RoadieHQ/roadie-backstage-plugins/plugins/frontend/backstage-plugin-jira/README.md

 Entity Page components:

+- EntityJiraOverviewCard
   - Show project details and tasks
   - View JIRA issues of the Project
   - Activity Stream
+- EntityJiraActivityStreamCard
+  - Activity Stream only
+- EntityJiraQueryCard
+  - Show results of a JQL query provided by annotation or props

 Home Page components:

+- HomePageMyJiraTicketsCard
   - Show my assigned JIRA tickets

+## Annotations

+- jira/component: A jira component name
+  - Used by EntityJiraOverviewCard to filter by a single component
+  - Can be used in JQL expressions used by EntityJiraQueryCard e.g. "component IN ({{ component }})"
+- jira/project-key: a jira project key
+  - Used by EntityJiraOverviewCard to get issues related to a single project
+  - Can be used in JQL expressions used by EntityJiraQueryCard e.g. "project = ({{ project }})"
+- jira/label: One or more jira labels
+  - Used by EntityJiraOverviewCard to filter by labels.
+Use CSV to specify multiple labels.
+  - Can be used in JQL expressions used by EntityJiraQueryCard e.g. "label IN ({{ label }})"
+- jira/team: the ID of a Jira team
+  - Can be used in JQL expressions used by EntityJiraQueryCard e.g. "'Team[Team]' = '{{ team }}'"

 ## How to add Jira project dependency to Backstage app